-Training on how to use Moodle is given during the required student orientation, which takes place prior to students beginning their scheduled degree program courses, and on-site on the first day of ESOL courses.
+Training on Moodle usage is given during the required student orientation, which takes place prior to students beginning their scheduled degree program courses, and on-site on the first day of hybrid and on-campus courses.
 The purpose of the orientation is to familiarize students with the LMS.
 Instructional materials are also available on each student's Moodle home page.